Monotonicity and Bracketing in Games: Introduction

 \cite*{luce1959individual} used the classical independence of irrelevant alternatives (IIA) axiom to characterize multinomial logit choice in decision problems, which is equivalent to LQRE in single-player games.
 As we explain at the end of \S\ref{sec_3}, our axioms are conceptually and technically different from IIA.
 While one could expect that LQRE in games could also be characterized using a modification of IIA, we highlight some difficulties in this approach for more than one player.

 Our first set of results provides a rationality-based justification for the logit subfamily of quantal response equilibria (QRE).
 Introduced by \cite*{mckelvey1995quantal}, QRE has been empirically successful at explaining deviations from Nash equilibrium predictions across a wide range of experiments \citep*{goeree2016quantal,goeree2020stochastic}.
-The axiomatic approach has been applied to define non-parametric subclasses of QRE by imposing axioms directly on the quantal response functions \citep*{goeree2005regular, friedman2022quantal}.
+The axiomatic approach has been applied to define non-parametric subclasses of QRE such as regular QRE \citep*{goeree2005regular} and (a)symmetric QRE \citep* {friedman2022quantal} by imposing axioms directly on the quantal response functions.
+These subclasses impose falsifiable restrictions on behavior, unlike general QRE criticized by \cite*{haile2008empirical}.
 By contrast, we do not take QRE as a starting point, and instead axiomatize solution concepts rather than response functions.
 Furthermore, our results differ in that they pin down the one-parameter class of logit QRE in particular, providing a novel justification for a quantal response function that has been widely used to analyze empirical data \citep*[see, e.g.,][]{goeree2016quantal,wright2017predicting,goeree2020stochastic}.